Places of Interest in Tsitsikamma

 The Paul Sauer Bridge

-The Paul Sauer Bridge (also known as the Storms River Bridge) is a concrete arch bridge spanning the impressive Storms River Gorge.
+The Paul Sauer Bridge (also known as Bridge Storms River Bridge) is a concrete arch bridge spanning the impressive Storms River Gorge.
 It is a marvel of architecture and engineering and was designed by Italian Riccardo Morandi and completed in 1955.The arch, which spans 328 feet, was constructed in a unique fashion.
-The halves of the arch were built with climbing formworks in essentially a vertical position on opposite sides of the river canyon and then rotated and lowered into position to meet at the centre and so form the completed arch structure.
+The halves of the arch were built with climbing form works in essentially a vertical position on opposite sides of the river canyon and then rotated and lowered into position to meet at the centre and so form the completed arch structure.
 There is a pedestrian walkway next to the bridge which offers views down into the gorge from both sides of the bridge.

 The Old Passes